agormp/sumt/README.md

 Output to terminal and files:
   -n                    no warning when overwriting files -v                    verbose: more information, longer error messages -q                    quiet: don't print progress indication to terminal window.
-NOTE: also
+NOTE:
-                        turns on the -n option --basename NAME       base name of output files (default: derived from input file)
+                        also turns on the -n option --basename NAME       base name of output files (default: derived from input file)

 Rooting of summary tree:
-  --rootmid             perform midpoint rooting of tree --rootminvar          perform minimum variance rooting of tree -r TAXON [TAXON ...]  root consensus tree on specified outgroup taxon/taxa --rootfile FILE       root consensus tree on outgroup taxa listed in file (one name per line)
+  --rootmid             perform midpoint rooting of tree --rootminvar          perform minimum variance rooting of tree -r TAXON [TAXON ...]  root consensus tree on specified outgroup taxon/taxa --rootfile FILE       root consensus tree on outgroup taxa listed in file (one name per

-Input tree files:
-  INFILE                input FILE(s) containing phylogenetic trees (can list several files) -w WEIGHT INFILE      input FILEs with specified weights (repeat -w option for each input
-                        file)
+                        line)

+Other options:
   --autow               automatically assign file weights based on tree counts, so all files
                         have equal impact (default is for all trees, not files, to be equally important)
-  -i FORMAT             format of input files: nexus, newick [default: nexus]
+  --informat FORMAT     format of input files: nexus, newick [default: nexus]

+Input tree files:
+  -i FILE               input FILE(s) containing phylogenetic trees (repeat -i FILE option
+                        for each input file)
+  -w WEIGHT FILE        input FILEs with specified weights (repeat -w WEIGHT FILE option for
+                        each input file)
 ```

 ## Usage examples